uds5501/mindpalace/_posts/2025-04-19-craq-reading.md

 ![classic-chain-replication.png]({{site.baseurl}}/assets/images/posts/2025-04-19-craq-reading/classic-chain-replication.png)
 To reach this, the writes for K1, K2 have to be completely acked through the chain at t0 and t1.
 The K3:V3 version might be stuck at 3rd Node and have yet to send the write to the tail, hence the dirty state.
 The updated value K1:V1_1 has also not reached tail yet, as for the k4:V4, it's not yet being written to the third node.

 ## Enter, CRAQ
-CRAQ is an improvement in the read-throughput context.
+CRAQ is an improvement in the **read-throughput context**.
 With CRAQ, the clients can now be routed to read from other nodes in the chain, not only the tail.
 Naturally, this raises the concern for consistency.
 Whether the read from the intermediate node is consistent with the current state of acknowledged writes or not.

 Let's take a situation where the client is trying to read "**K1**" from the intermediate node.